tomasferrarisenda/crossplane-minikube-lab/README.md

 Let's take a look a the my-app backend deployment.
 On the helm chart, we'll find only two manifest templates: [app-claim.yaml](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) and [sql-claim.yaml](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml)

+what does the app backed composition include?
-For the sake of simplicity and understability, we'll keep the backend's [AppClaim](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml) and [SQLClaim](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) separated.
+ProviderConfig (required for deploying Kuberntes objects within this same Minikube cluster), NECESITO EL PROVIDER Q SE INSTALA EN EL CHART DE PROVIDERSA??????deplyomenty and service. we could have nested within the backend composition an sql composition For the sake of simplicity and understability, we'll keep the backend's [AppClaim](/helm-charts/systems/my-app/backend/templates/sql-claim.yaml) and [SQLClaim](/helm-charts/systems/my-app/backend/templates/app-claim.yaml) separated.
 We could have included an SQLClaim within the [Backend App composition](/helm-charts/infra/crossplane-compositions/application/backend-composition.yaml).

 ## EKS Cluster
 A standalone EKS cluster.
 This cluster is unrelated to our my-app applciation,